The Complexity of Distributed Approximation of Packing and Covering Integer Linear Programs: Introduction

 In graphs \emph{excluding a fixed minor}, a low-diameter decomposition can be computed in $\poly(1/\eps) \cdot O(\log^\ast n)$ rounds \emph{deterministically} in the $\LOCAL$ model~\cite{czygrinow2008fast}.
 There was a long line of works utilizing low-diameter decompositions to design efficient approximation algorithms in graphs excluding a fixed minor in the $\LOCAL$ model~\cite{amiri2019distributed,czygrinow2020distributed,CZYGRINOW2006JDA, Czygrinow2006ESA,Czygrinow2007cocoon,czygrinow2008fast}.
 This line of research was recently extended to the $\CONGEST$ model~\cite{chang2022narrowing,chang2023efficient}.
 The \emph{randomized} low-diameter decompositions of~\cite{LinialS93,EN16,MPX13} were utilized to give approximation algorithms for maximum independent set~\cite{BHKK16} and maximum cut~\cite{Censor17maxcut}.
 The two recent works~\cite{FFK21,faour2021approximating} also utilized the low-diameter decomposition of~\cite{MPX13} to design $(1\pm \eps)$-approximation algorithms for maximum matching, minimum vertex cover, and their weighted versions.
 Due to the use of~\cite{LinialS93,EN16,MPX13}, same as ~\cite{BHKK16,Censor17maxcut}, the approximation ratio guarantee of the randomized algorithms in~\cite{FFK21,faour2021approximating} holds \emph{in expectation}.
 Note that the main focus of~\cite{FFK21,faour2021approximating} is to obtain efficient algorithms in the $\CONGEST$ model.
 In comparison, the focus of our work is to design efficient algorithms that are applicable to any packing and covering ILP with high probability guarantees in the $\LOCAL$ model.

 Low-diameter decomposition can also be used to construct \emph{network decompositions} and \emph{expander decompositions}, which have numerous applications in designing distributed graph algorithms.
 In particular, it is known~\cite{RozhonG20,GhaffariKMU18} that any \emph{sequential local} polylogarithmic-round \emph{randomized} algorithm can be converted into a \emph{deterministic} polylogarithmic-round distributed algorithm in the $\LOCAL$ model, via network decompositions.
-Distributed expander decomposition has a wide range of applications to distributed subgraph finding problems~\cite{changS19,ChangS20,CensorLL20,censor2021tight,EFFKO19,izumiLM20,LeGall2021} in the $\CONGEST$ model.
+Distributed expander decomposition has many applications to distributed subgraph finding problems~\cite{changS19,ChangS20,CensorLL20,censor2021tight,EFFKO19,izumiLM20,LeGall2021} in $\CONGEST$.